DQuanBui/Netflix_Analysis_Project_SQL/README.md

 ```

 ## Conclusion
-- Our analysis shows that Netflix offers a wide variety of movies and TV shows, with different ratings and genres to appeal to a broad audience.
+- This analysis shows that Netflix offers a wide variety of movies and TV shows, with different ratings and genres to appeal to a broad audience.
 By looking at the most common ratings, we can see what types of content are most popular and who they are aimed at.
 Geographically, countries like India contribute a significant amount of content, offering insights into regional trends.
 We also categorized content based on specific keywords, giving a clearer picture of the types of shows and movies Netflix provides.
 Overall, this analysis highlights how Netflix tailors its content to different audiences and regions.